The change ID kpqxywon stays the same even if you:

 Reply with your reasoning and dismiss

-Acknowledge the flaw and validate (then refute the solution)
+Acknowledge the flaw and validate (then withdraw the solution)

 Write Clear Descriptions